doronz88/linuxsetup/README.md

 # Overview

-Setup script for quickly setting up macOS installations for a more efficient work computer.
+Setup script for quickly setting up linux installations for a more efficient work computer.

 <details>
 <summary>Show what installation includes</summary>